AwalaApp/network-website/tech-overview.md

 Internet endpoints and Internet gateways expose their connection parameters via their parcel delivery and gateway synchronisation [bindings](#message-transport-bindings), respectively.
 Such parameters are:

-- The Internet address of the node (e.g., `frankfurt.relaycorp.tech`).
+- The Internet address of the node (e.g., `frankfurt.relaycorp.cloud`).
 - The identity public key of the node.
 - The initial ECDH public key of the node.